 They were promoted to the Premier League in 1997 and spent six years there before relegation in 2002.

-They made an ill-fated return to the top flight in 2007, recording the division's lowest ever points total.
-They have been in the Championship ever since, losing out in the play-offs three times, most recently losing 2-1 in the final to Aston Villa in 2019.
+The Rams made an ill-fated return to the top flight in 2007, recording the division's lowest ever points total.
+Until 2022, they had been in the Championship ever since, losing out in the play-offs three times, most recently a 2-1 defeat in the final to Aston Villa in 2019.

-Currently under the management of Wayne Rooney, they are struggling at the wrong end of the Championship after having a 12-point deduction imposed upon them for entering administration.
+During a drawn out period of financial mismanagement, the club were relegated from the Championship after having a 12-point deduction imposed upon them for entering administration.

 Derby under Brian Clough